asyncapi/generator/docs/index.md

 weight: 10
 ---

-The AsyncAPI Generator is a tool that generates anything you want using the **[AsyncAPI file](asyncapi-file.md)** and **[template](template.md)** that are supplied as inputs to the AsyncAPI Generator CLI.
-The Generator was built with extensibility in mind; you can use the generator to generate anything you want provided that it can be defined in a template, such as code, diagrams, markdown files, microservices, and applications.
+The AsyncAPI Generator is a tool that generates anything you want using the **[AsyncAPI document](asyncapi-file.md)** and **[template](template.md)** that are supplied as inputs to the AsyncAPI Generator.
+The Generator was built with extensibility in mind; you can use the generator to generate anything you want, provided that it can be defined in a template, such as code, diagrams, markdown files, microservices, and applications.
 A number of [community-maintained templates](https://github.com/search?q=topic%3Aasyncapi+topic%3Agenerator+topic%3Atemplate) are now available for immediate usage.

 ### Generator use cases
 - Generation of interactive and understandable API documentation